 Argentina - Australia

-World Cup – Follow the Rugby match between Argentina and Australia live with Eurosport.
+Follow the World Cup live Rugby match between Argentina and Australia with Eurosport.
 The match starts at 16:00 on 25 October 2015.
-Our live coverage lets you follow all the key moments as they happen.

 And that’s it!
 It’s an Australia v New Zealand final but what a brave performance from Argentina, who now face South Africa in Friday’s Bronze Final.